Aman1570/PaymentAPIDocumentation/TempDoc.md

 ```

 ### 2. Refund Request
-To initiate a refund API details are below.
-We will create a new transaction with type "Refund"
+To initiate a refund, API details are below.
+We will create a new transaction with the type "Refund"
-and with tha same model of transaction a response will be sent back.
+and with the same model of the transaction, a response will be sent back.

 ##### URL
 __`POST:`__ `/v1/refund/request`